atelier-saulx/selva/docs/query.md

 ### `$list`: _boolean_, _object_

-Sets the field to return a collection of referenced documents.
+Sets the field to return a collection of documents.
+Used in conjuction with the `$find` operator.

 ### `$sort`: _object_